Skip to content

 RuntimeError

-If neither size nor footprint is defined
+If neither size nor footprint is provided.

 Example